Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 Recharge time is listed for each weapon, and has more to do with the weapon's ability to absorb incoming power than with the outlet's ability to provide it!
 The later seems to be effectively limitless, at least on a personal scale.
 Yes, these things are extremely unsafe.
+What happens if you stab someone with the wired plug or intercept them with the arc of the wireless charger is left as an exercise for the GM.

 In some places you can also find portable batteries that can be used to top up a weapon through a similar process.
 The GM will say how many shots from a weapon